Md-sahil-a/-torpid-attack-1324/README.md

+This is an Individual Project Clone of J.crew Website.

 About Jcrew.

 J.Crew Group, Inc., is an American multi-brand, multi-channel, specialty retailer.
 The company offers an assortment of women's, men's, and children's apparel and accessories, including swimwear, outerwear, lounge-wear, bags, sweaters, denim, dresses, suiting, jewelry, and shoes.